riptl/cscg-2022/secureboot/README.md

 ...
 ```

-At first sight, it looks like the bootloader bytes are uniformly sampled.
+At first sight, it looks like S-box accesses are uniformly sampled.

 There is a fatal flaw however.
-If we can manipulate the block algorithm of the hash function to only sample loader bytes set to zero, the butterfly-effect of the hash function never kicks in.
+If we can manipulate the block algorithm of the hash function to only sample S-box inputs with output zero (`S(x)=0`), the butterfly-effect of the hash function never kicks in.

 ```go
 func (h *bootHasher) block(data [8]byte) {